-Looking behind me, I could no longer see the road or the single lamp post that passed as the bus stop.
-There had been no other headlights or engine noise since the bus had coughed its way onwards towards the village without me.
-I paused, looking back along the path with that breeze fingering the back of my neck before taking a breath and carrying on.
+Looking back I could no longer see the road or the single lamp post that passed as the bus stop.
+There had been no other headlights or engine noise since the bus had coughed its way onwards without me.
+I paused, staring along the path with the breeze fingering the back of my neck, took a breath and carried on.

-Breeze or not, nothing, not even the fingers of the pines, seemed to be moving.
-The skuds of snow gathered along the edge of the path were frozen solid, unlike in the city where the flakes loosened by the street sweepers whirled across the pavements like dancers in a waltz.
+Even with a breeze, nothing, not even the fingers of the pines, seemed to be moving.
+The skuds of snow gathered along the edge of the path were frozen solid, unlike in the city where the scraps loosed by ploughs whirled across your path like dancers in a waltz.
 I shivered, not just from the cold, and wondered again why I’d come.

-‘When in Rome,’ I muttered to myself, partly just for the sake of having some noise, but the smallness of the sound in the vastness of the silence just made me shiver again.
+‘When in Rome,’ I muttered to myself, partly just for the sake of making a noise.
+But the smallness of the sound just drew more attention to the silence.
 It was a quality of quiet I’d never known before, like the very air was empty.

-I should have waited until morning, but the thought of the late train and the night bus had seemed too intriguing to pass up.
+I should have waited until morning.
+But the thought of the late train and night bus had been too intriguing to pass up.
 At least, at the time it had.
-Now it had gone eleven pm and my torch was still in my pack because the sun hadn’t set and the dying light painted everything a rusty colour: a colour like drying blood, which I knew I wasn’t imagining, despite everything else I seemed to be conjuring up to populate the laden shadows.
+Now it had gone eleven pm and the sun still hadn’t set and the dying light painted everything a rusty colour: a colour like drying blood.
+Dramatic, maybe, but I knew I wasn’t imagining it, despite everything else I seemed to be conjuring up to populate the laden shadows.

-But I put my camera back in the pocket with the leaflet from the hostel lobby and looked out across the dark water, feeling a chill I could almost see.
-I thought back to the lochs I’d biked around, the isolation of the islands in the North Sea to which there was only one ferry a day, the loneliness of Lutvaan in Oslo and tried to make myself see Bodom as I had seen them.
+I gazed across the dark water, feeling a chill I could almost see.
+I thought back to the Scottish lochs I’d biked around, the coasts of the islands in the North Sea I’d explored, walking the edges of Lutvaan in Oslo and tried to make myself see Bodom as I had seen them.
 But whether it was because of what I knew or whether it was because the place genuinely felt…loaded….I couldn’t.
 I fiddled with my phone but no longer wanted a picture.

-The return bus wasn’t due to make its return journey to the train station for at least another hour, assuming I’d read the timetable right, so I wandered along the shoreline watching the light redden and the water not ripple.
-I picked up a stone, feeling something verging on desperation, but looked at the water, yawning but flawless, and ended up throwing it back into the trees.
+The night bus wasn’t due to make its return journey to the train station for at least another hour, assuming I’d read the timetable right, so I wandered along the shoreline watching the light redden and the water not-ripple.
+I picked up a stone to throw, almost desperate for movement, but then ended up throwing it back into the trees.
 I paused at every clearing, looking around at the shadowy spaces and wondering whether I was there.

-I managed another half hour of silent progress before stopping, looking along the path that stretched into the rust-coloured light ahead and deciding I’d seen enough.
+I managed another half hour of silent trudging before stopping still, looking along the winding path that stretched into the rust-coloured light and decided I’d seen enough.
 I cut up through the woods rather than turning back down the path with its view across the water to a thousand other shadows clustered between the trees that might or might not be the place.
 But even with my back to the water I could still feel it, lying deep and silent and black behind me.

 I turned but of course everything was empty and still.
 I swallowed.
 Not only was I creating feelings but now I was making myself hear sounds.
 I carried on and if I hurried a little faster up the hill, I told myself it was only because of the cold.

-The clearing ahead wasn’t the road, just a treeless space with an overgrown track.
-I stepped back out into the perpetual sunset and made myself take a picture.
+The tree break wasn’t the road, just a cleared space with along an overgrown track.
+I stepped out into the perpetual sunset and made myself take a picture.
 I told myself it was just a place, after all.
-The light wasn’t good, the picture was a little grainy but I looked at it on the screen and suppressed another shudder: it had still managed to capture the thick, auburn colour of the air.
+The light wasn’t good.
+The picture was grainy.
+But as I looked at it on the screen, perfectly capturing the ruddy, stained colour of the air, I suppressed another shudder.

-I followed the track uphill, hoping it led back toward the road and hoping more that I was imagining everything.
+I followed the track uphill, hoping it lead back toward the road and hoping more that I had imagined everything.